Tips on desk setup for perfect posture

 Rotator cuff tendonitis (inflammation of the tendons of the shoulder muscles)

-Bursitis in the shoulder (inflammation of the lubricated balloons between muscles)
+Bursitis of the shoulder (inflammation of the lubricated balloons between muscles)

 Correct sitting posture: